-135. WASTE AND RECYCLING COLLECTION (COMMERCIAL AND INDUSTRIAL)
+134. WASTE AND RECYCLING COLLECTION (COMMERCIAL AND INDUSTRIAL)

-- i) The collection of commercial and industrial waste and recycling must only occur between 6.00am and 8.00pm weekdays and 9.00am and 5.00pm on weekends and public holidays, to avoid noise disruption to the surrounding area. - ii) Commercial and industrial garbage and recycling must be collected on site unless expressly agreed to in OC. - iii) Where consent is given for commercial and industrial garbage and recycling to be placed kerbside for collection bins must not be placed on the kerbside more than one hour before the scheduled collection time.
-Bins and containers are to be removed from the kerbside within one (1) hour of collection and returned to the designated garbage storage area(s). - iv) The garbage and recyclable storage area and bins must be adequate to contain the volume and type of garbage and recyclable matter of the food premises. - v) All garbage and recyclable matter must be enclosed in the waste bins with lids completely closed at all times. - vi) Recycling options must be provided for all commercially recyclable waste products including but not limited to paper, cardboard, oil, food waste, plastics, metals, chemicals etc.
+iii)Where consent is given for commercial and industrial garbage and recycling to be placed kerbside for collection bins must not be placed on the kerbside more than one hour before the scheduled collection time.
+Bins and containers are to be removed from the kerbside within one (1) hour of collection and returned to the designated garbage storage area(s).

+iv)The garbage and recyclable storage area and bins must be adequate to contain the volume and type of garbage and recyclable matter of the food premises.

+v)All garbage and recyclable matter must be enclosed in the waste bins with lids completely closed at all times.

+vi)Recycling options must be provided for all commercially recyclable waste products including but not limited to paper, cardboard, oil, food waste, plastics, metals, chemicals etc.